AlirezaAzadbakht/Machine-Vision/sift-algorithm/README.md

-First of all in this project , we try to implement scale-invariant feature transform (SIFT) a feature detection algorithm .
+in this project , we implement scale-invariant feature transform (SIFT) a feature detection algorithm .